robert4213/Partitional-Memory-Sharing-Project/README.md

 ## Client Request & Response
-Both request and response is based from HTTP request and response Currently we will use restful API to transfer request/response through client and nodes.
+Both request and response are based on HTTP request and response Currently we will use restful API to transfer request/response through client and nodes.
 ### Request
 ```